j03m/fakts/perceptron/perceptron.md

 Epoch 480, Loss: 1.232595164407831e-30
 ```

 I cut this off at Epochs 480, because our loss doesn't get any better.
 An optimization you will find in most machine learning frameworks is the ability to end training once this happens.
-I'll leave it as an exercise for the reader.
+We'll see more on this in a bit.

-Once we're trained our model can approximate multiplication by 100!
+Once we're trained, our model can approximate multiplication by 100!

 ```
 We're trained, let's predict again!